 The A-10 is known for being at least as durable as its namesake—it's the closest thing to a flying tank the Air Force has.
-The A-10 is packed with redundant safety systems.
+The A-10 is packed with redundant safety systems; in terms of durability, she well lives up to her namesake, the aforementioned Republic P-47 Thunderbolt.
 It can fly with one engine, has a mechanical control system in case the hydraulics fail, self-sealing fuel tanks, and the landing gear can be deployed through just a combination of gravity and air resistance.
+The engines are mounted high to protect them from debris and dust on rough airstrips (a fact that's become a lifesaver considering how often the USAF has deployed A-10s in the Mid-East).
 The cockpit itself is literally sheathed in a bathtub of pure titanium, meaning that if the plane is trashed, the pilot most likely won't be.
-Oh, and there are documented incidents of A-10's flying home using all of these failsafes.
+Oh, and there are documented incidents of A-10s flying home using all of these failsafes.

 That's not all.
-Despite its abilities, The Air Force never liked it and tried to retire it twice (before both Gulf Wars), but has given up on the notion after being proven twice (during said Gulf Wars) that for some missions, durability and firepower are more important then electronics and speed.
-Currently, the 170-strong fleet is in the process of being extensively upgraded and is expected to be in service well into the 2030s, some 50 years after entering service (that's like P-51 Mustangs being kept in service till the 80s).
+Despite its abilities, The Air Force never liked it and tried to retire it twice (before both Gulf Wars), but has given up on the notion after being proven twice (during said Gulf Wars) that for some missions, durability and firepower are more important than electronics and speed.
+Currently, the 170-strong fleet is in the process of being extensively upgraded and is expected to be in service well into the 2030s, some 50 years after entering service (that's like P-51 Mustangs—or perhaps more to the point, P-47 Thunderbolts—being kept in service till the 80s).
 Some have even proposed converting them to UCAVs (i.e. unmanned drones) after retirement.
 That is durability.

 - The Lockheed AC-130H Spectre and AC-130U Spooky are the latest in a line of flying artillery bases.
 As you might have guessed from the designation, it's basically a C-130 transport with lots and lots of guns.
 It can carry various combinations of miniguns, 40mm cannon, and 105mm howitzers.
+These planes are unusual because all that ordnance is mounted perpendicular to the direction of flight, poking out of the left side.
+The gunship's signature combat move is the orbital pylon turn, circling counter-clockwise around its target while the crew continuously pours fire on it.
 Players of Call of Duty 4: Modern Warfare might recall that this was the plane used in the mission "Death From Above."

 - The Bell AH-1 Cobra was America's first true attack helicopter.
 It was introduced during Vietnam and provided vital close air support, assisted ground forces, and secured landing zones.
 Not quite as cool, or as powerful as its successor the Apache—but it's still one heck of a capable aircraft, and don't break down nearly as much as the AH-64.
 The US Marines still use them, as well as their descendants the AH-1W SuperCobra and AH-1Z Viper.

-- As a note, due to their specific role, transport (or "utility") helicopters are often used by multiple, if not all, branches of the US armed forces.
+- As a note, due to their specific role, transport (or "utility") helicopters are often used by all branches of the US armed forces.

 - The Bell UH-1 Iroquois is the first helicopter used by US armed forces on a large scale.
 It debuted during the Vietnam War and over 16,000 of them were built, with dozens of variants.
 No Vietnam War film was complete without a fleet of UH-1s flying around in the background, most notably the "Ride of the Valkyries" scene from Apocalypse Now.
 As a result, the UH-1 has become a pop culture icon for America's involvement in the war.
 As a utility helicopter, the UH-1 was capable of doing literally everything from transport, medevac, reconnaissance, and serving as a mobile weapons platform.
 The UH-1 has never been retired and still sees service today, though in a much diminished role